Dear Wagner fans and Friends of the Oper,

-With our warmest regards and many thanks,
+With our sincere thanks, and with many greetings,

 Dr. Harold Grüninger